Skip to content

 Bologna will generate several exclusive cards that can't be pulled from packs, and the scarcity on some of them is worth understanding before they hit the secondary market.

-The Blade of the Ruined King (standard) goes to all Top 8 finishers, so eight copies total.
-That is still scarce enough to carry a meaningful premium, and these usually appear on the secondary market within a week of the event.
+The Blade of the Ruined King (standard) is tied to Top 8 prizing.
+That is still scarce enough to carry a premium, but wait for actual listings before treating any price as real.

 Plated Legends from the prize wall are also worth watching because these premium versions are popular with collectors and tend to hold value since you can only get them at official events, which is exactly why side event grinders are specifically targeting them.